Paul Wieland

 Paul Joseph Wieland (born December 24, 1962) is an American businessman and politician from the state of Missouri.
 A member of the Republican Party, Wieland represented the 22nd District in the Missouri State Senate starting on January 7, 2015.
-He left office on January 4, 2023 due to term limits.
+He left office on January 4, 2023, due to term limits.

 Early life

 Wieland was raised in Jefferson County, Missouri.
-He graduated from St. Pius X High School in Festus, Missouri.
+He graduated from St. Pius X High School in Crystal City, Missouri.
 Wieland worked in his family's auto parts business, and then opened his own small businesses.

 Political career

 During the Jefferson County, Missouri, General Municipal Election, Paul Wieland was a contender, and was elected to join the Jefferson County Health Center Board of Trustees April 3, 2007.

 Missouri House of Representatives

-On November 2, 2010, Paul Wieland was elected during the Jefferson County, Missouri, General Election for state representative for District 102.
+On November 2, 2010, Paul Wieland was elected during the Jefferson County, Missouri, general election for state representative for District 102.
 Wieland won as a Republican, defeating the Democratic candidate Jeff Roorda, as well as the Constitution Party candidate Richard Blowers.

-On November 6, 2012, Paul Wieland was elected during the Jefferson County, Missouri, General Election running for state representative of District 112.
+On November 6, 2012, Paul Wieland was elected during the Jefferson County, Missouri, general election running for state representative of District 112.
 Wieland, won as a Republican, defeating Democratic candidate Daniel E. James.